aarongloege/jquery.pointerHooks/README.md

 jquery.pointerHooks
 ===================

-jQuery event hook for PointerEvents
+jQuery event hook for PointerEvents.
+This plugin will ensure PointerEvent properties are carried over to jQuery events.